shreejalt/pytorch-models-ctaugment/README.md

 This repository contains the unofficial implementation of the CTAugment Wrapper that can be used with any classification task in PyTorch.

 - The implementation of the CTAugment readily with the present training pipelines is bit difficult, as we may have to change and add the piece of code to support it.
-On the other hand, this repository will come in hand to directly use the CTAugment with any existing image classification training repositories and codebase.
+On the other hand, this repository will come handy if you directly want to use the **CTAugment** with any existing image classification training repositories and codebase with just minimal changes.

 - CTAugment stands for Control Theory Augment which was introduced in the [ReMixMatch Paper](https://arxiv.org/pdf/1911.09785.pdf).